Pat Patterson: Backstage roles (2000–2020)

-The Intercontinental Championship, unified with the World Heavyweight Championship on October 20, 2002, was resurrected on May 18, 2003, at Judgment Day in a battle royal.
+The Intercontinental Championship, unified with the World Heavyweight Championship at No Mercy on October 20, 2002, was resurrected on May 18, 2003, at Judgment Day in a battle royal.
 Patterson, as the first Intercontinental Champion, was at ringside to present the belt to the victor.
 Booker T eliminated Christian for the win, but the referee was unconscious.
 As Patterson attempted to give the championship belt to Booker T, Christian attacked him, stole the Intercontinental Championship belt and used it to knock out Booker T. The referee then recovered and awarded the match to Christian.
 In October 2004, Patterson retired from World Wrestling Entertainment.
 Patterson returned to WWE in a limited capacity in May 2005.
 While retired as a producer for WWE, he still acted as a creative consultant.
 At Breaking Point, Patterson made an appearance in his hometown of Montreal in an in-ring segment with Dolph Ziggler.
 Patterson was a regular cast member on the WWE Network original reality show Legends' House.

 On July 22, 2019, during the Raw Reunion episode, Patterson won the WWE 24/7 Championship by pinning Drake Maverick backstage.
 He would lose the title to Gerald Brisco off-screen later that same night.
 At 78 years old, he became the oldest person ever to win a title in WWE history, beating The Fabulous Moolah's fourth reign with the original WWF Women's Championship at 76 years old.
 It was also Patterson's first title reign since June 19, 2000, with the similarly introduced WWF Hardcore Championship, which also used the "24/7 rule".
-He was only the second person ever to win both the 24/7 and Hardcore Championships.
+He was only the second person ever to win both the 24/7 and Hardcore Championships, after R-Truth.
 He was working backstage as a WWE official from 2005 until his death in 2020.